 In 2022, the winter solstice is happening on Wednesday, Dec.
 21 at 4:47 p.m.
 EST in the Northern Hemisphere.
 Yep, it only lasts a brief moment, not a whole day, as many believe!

 The winter solstice is the day we have our shortest day and our longest night.
 Typically, it falls on Dec.
 21 or Dec.
 22 (only a few days before Christmas) in the Northern Hemisphere, and on June 20 or June 21 in the Southern Hemisphere.

 The winter solstice is rooted in an astronomical event.
 During this time, the sun is at its lowest point in the sky in the Northern Hemisphere.
 This means the Northern Hemisphere is tilted farthest away from the sun, which is why it’s the shortest day of the year.
 After the winter solstice, the Northern Hemisphere starts to tilt toward the sun again, which is why the days get longer.

 The Northern and Southern Hemispheres experience their solstices at opposite times due to the way Earth tilts on its axis.
 If the Northern Hemisphere is tilted away from the sun, the Southern Hemisphere is tilted toward the sun, and vice versa.
 That’s why the Southern Hemisphere has its winter solstice in June; it’s tilted farthest from the sun, whereas the Northern Hemisphere is tilted toward the sun and experiences its summer solstice.

 Now that you know the ins and outs of the winter solstice, here are some fun facts you may not know about it.

-- The word “solstice” is derived from two Latin words: “sol,” which means “sun,” and “stit,” which means “standing.”
+The word solstice is derived from two Latin words: sol, meaning “sun,” and stit, meaning “standing.”
 Ancient people called it “solstitium,” which was eventually shortened to “solstice.”